Car Insurance Rates by Age and State

 Compare Quotes Before Every Renewal

 Getting quotes from at least three insurers before each renewal takes 20 to 30 minutes and is the single most reliable way to avoid overpaying, regardless of where you live.
-In high-cost states like Louisiana and Florida, where base rates are already elevated, the dollar savings from finding a cheaper insurer are even larger in absolute terms.
+In high-cost states like Louisiana and Florida, where base rates are already high, the dollar savings from finding a cheaper insurer are even larger in absolute terms.

 Keep Your Driving Record Clean

-A speeding ticket adds $68 per month on average for a 16-year-old and $29 per month for an adult, but those are national averages.
-In Louisiana, the dollar impact is higher because the base rate is already elevated.
+A speeding ticket adds $68 a month on average for a 16-year-old and $29 for an adult, but those are national averages.
+In Louisiana, the dollar impact is higher because the base rate is already high.
 Violations stay on your record for three to five years for most infractions and up to 10 years for a DUI, so a single incident affects multiple renewals.
 In states with already-high rates, the combination of a high base rate and a violation surcharge can push monthly costs to a level where full coverage on an older vehicle may no longer make financial sense.

 Use State-Specific Discounts